tusharmath/tusharm.com/packages/tusharm.com/contents/articles/structuring-react-components/index.md

 template: article.pug
 ```

-I have tried to share some learning that I had while designing react components.
-Such that rather than having one huge component doing everything, have smaller more specialized ones doing one thing at a time.
+Rather than making one huge component do everything, have smaller more specialized ones that perform one thing at a time.

+---

 # Part 1 (The Problem Statement)